Arch-0/MontereyRealtekIcons/README.md

 The icons don't change based on System theme.\
 For now you can rerun the installation script as it doesn't require a logout anymore!\
-But I will be looking for a solution to that problem that doesn't require white/black icons in the same file
+But I will be looking for a solution to that problem that doesn't require white/black icons in the same file\
+The project is now discontinued.